JBNU-JEduTools/manual-web/docs/kata-platform/how-to/how-to-use-nlu-threshold-to-enhance-customer-experience.md

 -   **“flow”** means executed flow name.
 -   **“intent”** means which intent recognized your message.

-It is the end of the guidance.
+This is the end of the guidance.
 You can contact <a href="mailto:support@kata.ai">support@kata.ai</a> if you have any difficulties when implementing this.